Gometi/Mex-Recipes/README.md

 - There will be a create profile button

-- The User will be able to click on a recipe to go to the recipes detaiils page.
+- The User will be able to click on a recipe to go to the recipes details page.

 - There will be an 'add to profile' button on the recipes details page to add that recipe to the User's recipe database